MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 ###  <a name="BKMK_JS_Customize_Just_My_Code"></a> Customize JavaScript Just My Code

-To categorize user and non-user code for a single Visual Studio project, you can add a *.json* file named *mycode.json* to the root folder of the project.
+To categorize user and non-user code for a single JavaScript project, you can add a *.json* file named *mycode.json* to the root folder of the project.

 Specifications in this file override the default classifications and the *mycode.default.wwa.json* file.
 The *mycode.json* file does not need to list all key value pairs.
 The **MyCode**, **Libraries**, and **Unrelated** values can be empty arrays.